grscheller/scheller-linux-archive/bashEnvConf/README.md

 * Vim configuration
 * Readline Library configuration
 * installHome installs everything into $HOME
-  * run from bashEnv/Conf directory
+  * run from bashEnvConf directory
   * use as template for your own version
 * Tested on:
   * Arch Linux